 Termites and Ants Both have Flying Varieties

 During swarming season, termites send their swarmers in an attempt to start new colonies.
 In a similar manner, several varieties of ants will send out their swarmers, too.
-While the behavior of both specimens may be similar, there are some core physical differences you may observe.
+While the behavior of both specimens may be similar, you may observe some core physical differences.

-Physical Differences between Termite Swarmers and Flying Ants
+Physical Differences Between Flying Ants and Flying Termites

 Contact Us